 Test Overview

-Blood type tests are done before a person gets a blood transfusion and to check a pregnant woman's blood type.
+Blood type tests are done before a person gets a blood transfusion and to check a person's blood type during pregnancy.
 Human blood is typed by certain markers (called antigens) on the surface of red blood cells.
-Blood type tests may also be done to see if two people are likely to be blood relatives.

 The most important antigens are blood group antigens (ABO) and the Rh antigen, which is either present (positive, +) or absent (negative, -).
 So the two most common blood type tests are the ABO and Rh tests.